Styling per platform

 in the root of your Flutter project.

-This will allow you to use widgets that adapt to the platform they are used on, and also provides you with the short isCupertino and isMaterial properties, that you can use throughout your layouts.
+This will allow you to use widgets that adapt to the platform they are used on, and also provides you with the short and properties, that you can use throughout your layouts.

-A common pattern is a slot with two implementations with two if statements below it, one per platform:
+A common pattern is a with two implementations with two statements below it, one per platform:

 The above will render different layout depending on the phone OS you run it on.
 Since we are adding a different class, we can also add different styling through CSS.